21. 12. 2014 - 3. 1. 2015

 The QSL cards was printed in high quality at the QSL-Shop.

-A big thank you I want to resend in this way to the operator of the mountain guest-house Sücka, the family Schädler.
+A big thank you I want to resend in this way to the operator of the Mountain Inn Sücka, the family Schädler.
 To be able to be active with a radio station is at the present time not everywhere like this.

 I also want to thank all of you who were able to resume my weak signals and answered my CQ calls.
 It has given me again a lot of fun, especially since I've met again some already known hams from previous radio amateurs "on air".
 I hope to have helped one or the other to reach a new DXCC Entity, for another point on one or other award list, or at least a nice QSO.